This specification defines eBraille, a digital reading format for braille publications.

 About this vocabulary

-This vocabulary defines metadata properties for describing [=eBraille publications=].
+This vocabulary defines metadata properties for describing any accessible format, but with specific focus on the needs of [=eBraille publications=].

 Properties are only added to this vocabulary if suitable equivalents are not already defined in existing vocabularies such as Dublin Core and Schema.org.